 Level: Free shore access This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.

-The archaeological site of Olbia brings in a small area several points of interest:
+The archaeological site of Olbia, though a small area, brings in several points of interest:

 3 / A rocky sandstone base, called paleo-tombolo (↕0-6ft/0-2m), which extends between the beach and the Roman quay.
 This geological remains marks the old coastal barrier.